PX4/PX4-user_guide/en/config/safety.md

 <span id="FD_FAIL_R_TTRI"></span>[FD_FAIL_R_TTRI](../advanced_config/parameter_reference.md#FD_FAIL_R_TTRI) | Time to exceed [FD_FAIL_R](#FD_FAIL_R) for failure detection (default 0.3s).

-## Safety Switches {#safety_switch}
+## Emergency Switches {#safety_switch}

-A safety switch allows you to immediately stop all motors or return the vehicle from the remote control transmitter (if you lose control of the vehicle, this may be better than allowing it to continue flying).

-The safety switches may be enabled as part of *QGroundControl* [Flight Mode Setup](../config/flight_mode.md).
+Remote control switches can be configured (as part of *QGroundControl* [Flight Mode Setup](../config/flight_mode.md)) to allow you to take rapid corrective action in the event of a problem or emergency; for example, to stop all motors, or activate [Return mode](return_switch).

-This section lists the available safety switches.
+This section lists the available emergency switches.

 ### Kill Switch {#kill_switch}